tickberry/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 a script that lists envirnoment variables
 5 task 5 a script that lists all local varialbes and evnironment variables 6 task 6 a scripts that  creates a new local variable
+7. task 7 a script that creates a new gobal variable